 It is not likely that a person's deeds will be erased.
-They will return
+They will

-he will suffer for it in his next life.
+commits a crime, he will suffer for it in his next life.

 It is further stated in the Hokku Sutra:

-A man will be tainted by his evil deeds, while a man who commits
+A man will be tainted by his evil deeds, while a man

-people will be pure or impure.
+own deeds, people will be pure or impure.

 In short, because the effects of one's actions will return to oneself, we must ultimately take responsibility for our own actions.
 Foe example, even if we are influenced by the actions of others, the significance of Jigo Jitoku is lost if we think that our future will be determined by the actions of that other person.
 The fundamental concept of karma is that we are responsible for our own actions.